lzw24/Bioinformatics_Lzw24/README.md

 E-mail: lzw24@mails.tsinghua.edu.cn

-Tips for myself: Do not forget to **backup** after significant writing
+Tips for myself: Do not forget to **BACKUP** after significant writing